gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/4_self-managed-byoc.md

 ---
-title: Customer Managed BYOC
+title: Self Managed BYOC
-sidebar_label: Customer Managed BYOC
+sidebar_label: Self Managed BYOC
 ---

 # Overview

 This page describes BYOC creation in Customer-managed Infrastructure Mode.
 You manage and provision your AWS infrastructure using our terraform module, which you can audit and run on your infrastructure.
 This version requires Grid to have minimal permissions to your AWS account (only access to created EKS cluster & S3 bucket).

-# Deploying Customer Managed Bring Your Own Cluster (BYOC) Mode
+# Deploying Self Managed Bring Your Own Cluster (BYOC) Mode

 :::note
 To request access to this feature send an email to [support@grid.ai](mailto:support@grid.ai) with the subject "Request Access to BYOC Feature".